uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 Like all variables in Unity you have to declare the type of data the Array will hold (in our case: Game Objects).

-You could also make a List in Unity which works slightly differently to an Array (you can add or remove elements to Lists).
+We could also have used a List in Unity which works slightly differently to an Array (you can add or remove elements to Lists).

 Learn more about Arrays and Lists here https://www.youtube.com/watch?v=Q16KIxtomeo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1MTE1MTg3OCw4ODYyNjg4MzgsNjgwNT
-czMCwtODA2MjM2NjQwLC0xODYxNzMyNDE0LC00NzA3ODkyOCwt
-NDg4NDI1MTk0LC0yMjcxODg2NjMsLTEyMjA3NzQzNTcsNzQyOD
-Y3OTUzLDk3ODk0MzMyMCw3MjUyODI0MDQsLTg5NDM0Mjc1NCwt
-MzEwMzY4MjQ4LC04MjYzNTcwMTEsLTg0Mzk5NTk4Ml19
+eyJoaXN0b3J5IjpbMTM0NDEwMTY2NCwtNDUxMTUxODc4LDg4Nj
+I2ODgzOCw2ODA1NzMwLC04MDYyMzY2NDAsLTE4NjE3MzI0MTQs
+LTQ3MDc4OTI4LC00ODg0MjUxOTQsLTIyNzE4ODY2MywtMTIyMD
+c3NDM1Nyw3NDI4Njc5NTMsOTc4OTQzMzIwLDcyNTI4MjQwNCwt
+ODk0MzQyNzU0LC0zMTAzNjgyNDgsLTgyNjM1NzAxMSwtODQzOT
+k1OTgyXX0=
 -->